Wilfrid Laurier University Profile

-Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal specific scholarships and awards.
-Below are examples of two awards available at Laurier:
+Financial aid is available to you through scholarships, bursaries, government loans and Indigenous-specific scholarships and awards.
+The following are examples of 2 awards available at Laurier.

-The Cherry Award is, by nomination only, open to all full-time and part-time students, both undergraduates and graduates, who self-identify as Aboriginal persons.
-These candidates must be serious about their studies, and must also be caring, actively involved members of Laurier’s Aboriginal student community.
+The Cherry Award is, by nomination only, open to all full-time and part-time students, both undergraduates and graduates, who self-identify as Indigenous persons.
+These candidates must be serious about their studies, and must also be caring, actively involved members of Laurier’s Indigenous student community.

-The Yethihretsay:rons Bursary is granted to a part-time or full-time self-identified Aboriginal student entering their first year at Wilfrid Laurier’s Brantford campus who demonstrates financial need.
+The Yethihretsay:rons Bursary is granted to a part-time or full-time self-identified Indigenous student entering their first year at Wilfrid Laurier’s Brantford campus who demonstrates financial need.

-Check out Laurier’s scholarships and bursaries, or visit the Office of Indigenous Initiatives or book an appointment with the Aboriginal Student Support Coordinator for information about financial aid to you.
+Check out Laurier’s scholarships and bursaries, visit the Office of Indigenous Initiatives or book an appointment with the Indigenous Student Support Coordinator for information about financial aid to you.

 Work Study Program and Part-Time Work

 The Work Study Program at Laurier can help eligible students to find part-time work at the university.
-Some of the jobs available to you might include helping professors with research or working at campus organizations, such as the Aboriginal Student Centre.
+Some of the jobs available to you might include helping professors with research or working at campus organizations, such as the Indigenous Student Centre.